rug-cit-hpc/league-of-robots/roles/logs_client/README.md

  - (optional) a list of external rsyslog servers (unmanaged by our roles) defined in group variables f.e. inside `group_vars/{{ stack_name }}/vars.yml`, for example
    ```
-    logs_ca_name: 'development'
+    logs_class: 'development'
     stacks_logs_servers:    # selected servers from the 'logs_library' static inventory
        - name: 'earl1'
          external_network: 'vlan16' # to retrieve public IP from
        - name: 'earl2'
          external_network: 'logs_external_network'
    ```
-   The `logs_ca_name` defines the group of rsyslog server to be used.
+   The `logs_class` defines the group of rsyslog server to be used.
 The group must be already created and CA key and certificate exist in the `files/logs_library/` folder.
    Currently there are following groups planned: `development`, `research` and `diagnostics`.
    The `stacks_logs_servers` defines the log server.
 They must be already created by a